wldandan/resque-demo-1/README.md

 resque-demo
 ===========

-* a simple demo to know resque
+* a demo to know resque
-* run the demo by executing ./start_resque_worker.sh
+* execut ./start_resque_worker.sh to run the demo